Biden restricting Nicaraguans, Cubans and Haitians at border

 Biden was to address the border changes in a speech later Thursday.
 He will travel to El Paso, Texas, this weekend, his first trip to the southern border as president, before a planned trip to Mexico City to meet with North American leaders on Monday.

-Mexico has agreed to accept up to 30,000 migrants per month from the four countries who attempt to walk or swim across the U.S.-Mexico border, according to the White House.
+Mexico has agreed to accept each month from the four countries up to 30,000 migrants who attempt to walk or swim across the U.S.-Mexico border, according to the White House.

+Anyone coming to the U.S. is allowed to claim asylum, regardless of how they crossed the border.
+But the requirements for granting asylum are narrow, and only about 30% of applications are granted.
+That has created a system in which migrants come between ports of entry and are allowed into the U.S. to wait out their cases.
+But there is a 2 million-case immigration court backlog, so cases often are not heard for years.
+Migrants seeking a better life in the U.S. often pay smugglers the equivalent of thousands of dollars to deliver them across the dangerous Darien Gap.

+The only lasting way to change the system is through Congress, but a bipartisan effort in Congress on new immigration laws failed shortly before Republicans took the House majority.

-Under Trump, the U.S. required asylum seekers to wait across the border in Mexico.
+Under then-President Donald Trump, the U.S. required asylum seekers to wait across the border in Mexico.
 But massive delays in the immigration system created long delays, leading to fetid, dangerous camps over the border where migrants were forced to wait.
 That system was ended under the Biden era, and the migrants who are returned now will not be eligible for asylum.

+Biden has agreed to triple the number of refugees accepted to the U.S. from the Western Hemisphere, to 20,000 from Latin America and Caribbean, over the next two years.
+Both refugees and asylum seekers have to meet the same criteria to be allowed into the country, but they arrive through different means.

+At the U.S.-Mexico border, migrants have been denied a chance to seek asylum under U.S. and international law 2.5 million times since March 2020 under the Title 42 restrictions, introduced as an emergency health measure by Trump to prevent the spread of COVID-19, but there always has been criticism that the restrictions were used as a pretext by the Republican to seal off the border.